auerlab/biolibc/README.md

 [MacPorts](https://www.macports.org/), [pkgsrc](https://pkgsrc.org/), etc.
 End users should install via one of these if at all possible.

+I maintain a FreeBSD port and a pkgsrc package. pkgsrc is a cross-platform package manager that works on any Unix-like platform.
+It is native to NetBSD and well-supported on Illumos, Linux, and MacOS.
+Using pkgsrc does not require admin priveleges.
+The [auto-pkgsrc-setup](http://netbsd.org/~bacon/) can assist you with basic setup.

-To build locally for development purposes:
+To build locally (for development purposes, not recommended for regular use):

 1. Clone the repository
 2. Run "make depend" to update Makefile.depend
 3. Run "make install"

 The default install prefix is ../local.
-Clone libxtend and dependent apps into sibling directories so that ../local represents a common path to all of them.
+Clone biolibc, libxtend and dependent apps into sibling directories so that ../local represents a common path to all of them.

-To facilitate easy packaging, the Makefile respects standard make/environment variables such as CC, CFLAGS, PREFIX, etc.  For example, to install to /myprefix:
+To facilitate easy packaging, the Makefile respects standard make/environment variables such as CC, CFLAGS, PREFIX, etc.

+Add-on libraries required for the build, such as libxtend, should be found under ${LOCABASE}, which defaults to ../local.
+The library, headers, and man pages are installed under
+${DESTDIR}${PREFIX}.
+DESTDIR is empty by default and is primarily used by package managers to stage installations.
+PREFIX defaults to ${LOCALBASE}.

+To install directly to /myprefix, assuming libxtend is installed there as well, using a make variable:

 ```
-make PREFIX=/myprefix install
+make LOCALBASE=/myprefix clean depend install
 ```

-If libxtend is installed under /myprefix:
+Using an environment variable:

 ```
+# C-shell and derivatives
+setenv LOCALBASE /myprefix
+make clean depend install

+# Bourne shell and derivatives
+LOCALBASE=/myprefix
+export LOCALBASE
-make LOCALBASE=/myprefix depend
+make clean depend install
 ```

 View the Makefile for full details.